-Take a walk through (page 13) an example of how you can use Contrast in your environment.
+Take a walk through (page 14) an example of how you can use Contrast in your environment.

-If you want to Contrast offers Analyze your applications for security vulnerabilities during the development and test (QA) phases of your SDLC: In the development phase: Get instant and accurate vulnerability feedback for applications and the libraries that they use.
-By exercising your application, you can simulate the routes in your application and, with the data from Contrast, ensure that you are checking in secure code.
-In the test phase: Get assurance that applications are evaluated for security vulnerabilities as you apply manual or automated test cases or in a CI/CD pipeline.
-In production: Get full visibility into attacks and defend applications from malicious exploitation in the production phase of your SDLC.
-Agents (page 28) Supports a variety of programming languages, frameworks, and container technologies that instrument your applications with sensors.
-Contrast Assess: (page 20) Uses tuneable detection rules to accurately find vulnerabilities.
+Contrast offers Agents (page 29) Supports a variety of programming languages, frameworks, and container technologies that instrument your applications with sensors.
+Contrast Assess: (page 21) Uses tuneable detection rules to accurately find vulnerabilities.
 It provides details on how the issue was discovered, how to reproduce it, and how to fix it.
-Scan: (page 23) Identifies vulnerabilities in uploaded binary packages by performing a fast and efficient static scan.
-Protect: (page 22) Automatically identifies attacks and either monitors them or prevents them from being exploited in production.
+Scan: (page 24) Identifies vulnerabilities in uploaded binary packages by performing a fast and efficient static scan.
+Protect: (page 23) Automatically identifies attacks and either monitors them or prevents them from being exploited in production.
 Protect discovers and blocks attacks from within the running application but can also integrate with Web Application Firewalls (WAF).
-Analyze libraries that your applications use.
-Contrast SCA: (page 21) Offers visibility into security risks and legal issues introduced by open-source libraries used during applications at run time.
+Contrast SCA: (page 22) Offers visibility into security risks and legal issues introduced by open-source libraries used during applications at run time.
 It identifies vulnerabilities in open-source libraries.
 It also identifies if a current library is out-of-date and should be updated.
-Find vulnerabilities in your code earlier in the SDLC and get easy-to-understand guidance on how to fix them.
-View vulnerability (page 488) data that includes suggestions on how to fix (page 496) vulnerabilities that Assess, Scan, and SCA discover.
-View an architecture diagram that provides an interactive view of where data and resources are shared within your organization and beyond it.
-Flow maps (page 428) provide a detailed diagram of your application, the layers of technologies within it, and the back-end systems to which it connects.
-Integrate Contrast into your CI/CD pipeline.
-A wide variety of integrations (page 515) that let you to integrate Contrast actions and data into developer IDEs, build system, communication tools, and more.
+View vulnerability (page 489) data that includes suggestions on how to fix (page 497) vulnerabilities that Assess, Scan, and SCA discover.
+Flow maps (page 431) provide a detailed diagram of your application, the layers of technologies within it, and the back-end systems to which it connects.
+A wide variety of integrations (page 517) that let you to integrate Contrast actions and data into developer IDEs, build system, communication tools, and more.